Viktor Claesson: 2020–21 season

 Out of action for over 14 months, Claesson returned from injury on 18 August 2020, playing the last 15 minutes of Krasnodar's 2–0 home win over Arsenal Tula in the Russian Premier League.
 On 18 September, he scored his first two goals since his return from injury in a 7–2 thrashing of Khimki.
 Four days later, Claesson scored from the penalty spot in the club's first-leg play-off round match against PAOK for qualification to the group stage of the UEFA Champions League.
 Krasnodar would win the second leg against PAOK by the same scoreline and secure progression to the group stage of the Champions League for the first time in the club's history.

 2021–22 season

 On 3 March 2022 Krasnodar announced that his contract was suspended and he would not train with the team, but the contract was not terminated and remained valid.
 On 5 March 2022, his contract was terminated and he was released from the club.

 Copenhagen

 On 30 March 2022, Claesson signed with Copenhagen in Denmark until the end of the season.
 On 3 April, he scored the winning goal in his debut match for the club after coming on as a substitute in the 61st minute.

 On 16 June 2022, Claesson signed an extension with Copenhagen until 2026.

+Värnamo

+In January 2026, it was announced that Claesson will return to his childhood club IFK Värnamo when his contract with Copenhagen expires at the end of June.

+He started and scored in his first match with Värnamo when he returned, in a 2-3 defeat against Ljungskile.